Why does everyone love Vanguard so much?

 These values have also been reflected in the ETFs Vanguard has chosen to launch in the marketplace.

-While BlackRock and Fidelity raced to launch funds based on Bitcoin’s spot price, Vanguard refused because it didn’t believe “there is an appropriate role for [cryptocurrency] in long-term portfolios.”
+While BlackRock and Fidelity raced to launch funds based on Bitcoin's spot price, Vanguard has so far refused because it didn't believe "there is an appropriate role for [cryptocurrency] in long-term portfolios" – though, according to recent reports, it may be re-thinking its position.

-Launching such an ETF could have ended up being pretty lucrative for Vanguard, but it opted not to because of the risks and ramifications it could have on investors.
+Launching such an ETF be pretty lucrative for Vanguard, but it's not caved to pressure yet because of the risks and ramifications it could have on investors.

 Business resilience